Polar (film): Plot

-Duncan awakens in Blut's mansion chained in place and is tortured for three days by Blut himself for killing Hilde, whom Blut was in a relationship with.
-At the same time, Camille is kept in a drug-induced incoherent state by Jane.
-Blut stabs Duncan with a slim knife and part of the blade snaps off on Duncan's titanium hip replacement.
-In anger, Blut slashes Duncan's face and stabs him in the left eye.
-Overnight, Duncan uses the knife shard to pick the locks on his manacles and by morning he escapes the mansion, killing many of Blut's henchmen.
-He travels to Jazmin, an old friend of his, who treats his wounds and supplies him with weapons.
+Duncan awakens in Blut's mansion, chained to the ceiling.
+He is tortured for three days by Blut for killing Hilde, whom Blut was in a relationship with.
+Meanwhile, Camille is kept in a heroin-induced state by Junkie Jane.

+On the third day of torture, Blut breaks off the blade of his favorite knife on metal fragments inside Duncan's body.
+In anger, Blut stabs Duncan in the left eye.
+Overnight, Duncan uses the broken blade to pick the locks on his shackles and, by morning, escapes the mansion, killing many of Blut's henchmen.
+He travels to see Jazmin, an old friend, who treats his wounds and supplies him with weapons.

-Duncan calls Vivian and offers himself in trade for Camille, which she accepts, but on Blut's orders, she double-crosses him and arrives with Alexei and more of Blut's henchmen.
-Duncan gives Vivian a chance to walk away but she refuses, and he uses machine guns remote-controlled by gloves embedded with laser pointers to kill the entire force, leaving only a critically wounded Vivian.
+Duncan calls Vivian and offers himself in exchange for Camille.
+She accepts, but on Blut's orders, she double-crosses Duncan and arrives with Alexei and more of Blut's henchmen.
+Duncan gives Vivian a chance to walk away, but she refuses; Duncan then uses remote-controlled machine guns to kill everyone, leaving only a critically wounded Vivian.

-Duncan returns to Blut's mansion, where the few remaining henchmen flee rather than face Duncan.
-Blut awaits Duncan alone but is decapitated.
-Duncan rescues Camille and returns to Montana where he treats her in her cabin.
+Duncan returns to the mansion, where the few remaining henchmen flee rather than face him.
+Now alone, Blut awaits Duncan but ends up decapitated while calling for someone to bring him Camille.
+Rescuing Camille, Duncan returns to Montana and treats her inside her cabin.

-Duncan awakens one morning in Camille's cabin to find newspaper clippings of the murder of a family many years prior spread around Camille's bed and her missing, which he recognizes as a hit that he himself carried out (albeit with bad intel), something that has haunted him ever since.
-The only survivor of the family was a young daughter, who grew up to be Camille.
-She also had managed to track him down through the money he donated to her annually via anonymous donation.
-He finds himself at gunpoint and explains what happened to Camille before apologizing and telling her to close her mind and pull the trigger; however, she spares him.
-Camille then asks Duncan if they can determine who ordered her father dead and he says they can try.
+Duncan awakens one morning inside the cabin to find newspaper clippings of the murder of a family spread around Camille's bed.
+He recognizes the images as a hit that he carried out, albeit with bad intel, something that has haunted him ever since.
+The only survivor of the family was a daughter, who grew up to be Camille.

+To assuage his guilty conscience he has been making anonymous donations to her ever since, and she tracked him down by following the money trail.
+Held at gunpoint by Camille, Duncan apologizes and tells her to close her mind and pull the trigger.
+However, she spares him, asking if they can determine who ordered her father dead, and he commits to help her.